Mpilo-K/mpilo_site/content/project/_index.md

 show_post_date: false
 show_post_thumbnail: true
 sidebar:
-  author: The R Markdown Team @RStudio
-  description: "Projects can be anything!\nCheck out the _index.md file in the /project
-    folder \nto edit this content.\n"
+  author: Mpilo Khumalo
+  description: "I have worked on three major projects, see each one for more details"
   show_sidebar_adunit: false
   text_link_label: ""
   text_link_url: ""
-  title: A Sidebar for Your Projects
+  title: A Sidebar for My Projects
 title: My Projects
 ---